|

 to bring his favourite Spanish tapas-style experience to Manchester.

-Located immediately beneath the railway arch, successful and
+Located immediately beneath the railway arch, successful and ideally

-events in the nearby Outdoor
+nearby Outdoor Events

-in an elegant setting overlooking the Bridgewater
+setting overlooking the Bridgewater

 Canal's junction with the Rochdale